hacks-guide/Guide_Wii/docs/wnd-mini.md

 ::: info

-If you would like to play Wii games online inside of dolphin with your Wii mini NAND, follow [this tutorial](https://dolphin-emu.org/docs/guides/wii-network-guide/) to retrive the files needed for online, even if you are already using the latest beta or development version of dolphin emulator.
+If you would like to play Wii games online inside of dolphin with your Wii mini NAND, follow [this tutorial](https://dolphin-emu.org/docs/guides/wii-network-guide/) to retrieve the files needed for online, even if you are already using the latest beta or development version of dolphin emulator.

 :::